Mya (singer): Personal life

+Health and wellness

 Mýa is a vegan (previously a vegetarian and pescatarian) and has promoted the vegan lifestyle on PETA's behalf.
 Her lifestyle includes a cruelty-free diet and the use of natural beauty products.

 In an interview with Essence, Mýa discussed in-depth her beauty tips.
 Following the launch of her music career, she shared she eliminated processed foods and sodas from her diet.
-In addition, she touched on mental health and commented she writes and keep a diary or journal with her on the road to keep track of her feelings which uses to keep her sane as well as prayer.
+In addition, she touched on mental health and commented she writes and keeps a diary or journal with her on the road to keep track of her feelings which uses to keep her sane as well as prayer.
 When it comes to stage performances, photo shoot, and music videos, the singer noted she uses vegan cruelty free cosmetic products.

+Marriage and family

 Since 2013, Mýa has been married to herself.
 On her decision to marry herself, she explained, "It was all about self-care, self-love and getting myself back after a toxic relationship."
 Further adding, "It's not about anything like 'all men are bad' or anything like that.
 It's really about becoming your best self and making sure that you're leveling up in all aspects of your life."

 In an interview with Melyssa Ford's Hot & Bothered podcast, the singer expressed that she has never desired marriage or children.
 She explained, "It's not even my focus and it never has been."
-In addition, the singer acknowledge because she's an independent artist and away for work majority of the time, she couldn't fully commit to her significant other.
-Nonetheless, she isn't opposed to ever feeling a desire for a family or to having one.
-She's just content with where she is.
+In addition, the singer acknowledged because she is an independent artist and away for work majority of the time, she could not fully commit to her significant other.
+Nonetheless, she has stated that she is not opposed to ever feeling a desire for a family or potentially having one in the future.

+Wealth

+Since 1997, her mother has served as her accountant and manages the singer's finances.
+The singer credits her mother as a key factor to maintaining her long-term financial stability: live below your means.